trentpolack/joymachine-public/docs/joymachine-todoist-overview.md

 - The Todoist web-app is incredibly solid, but they also have a native application for every platform.
 	-  [**Link to Download Page**](https://todoist.com/overview) .
 - Finally, Todoist has a really well-done REST API for querying details on tasks/projects/etc., which we can integrate into our website for communicating progress to our community.
--  ‣ really, really, really hates Kanban.
+- Trent really, really, really hates Kanban.

 ###  **Comment Threads**